28 Apr Basement Air Purifiers That Work

 Editor’s Rating: (4.2 / 5)

 The Medify MA-112 wins as the best air purifier for extra-large basements.
 It’s a real behemoth with a CADR of 950.
-It cleans rooms as large as 2,400 square feet at least 2 times in 60 minutes.
+It’s a very large basement air cleaner, purifying areas as vast as 2,400 square feet 2 times in 60 minutes.
 And when the square footage is 1,200, the machine demonstrates an ACH of 4.
 It’s a little heavy (33 lbs), but thankfully, it has wheels so you can easily roll it around.
+As you can see, this option would be overkill for the typical large room size.

 So, what makes the Medify MA-112 stand out?
 It uses 6 filters instead of 3 like most HEPA air purifiers.
 It pulls dirty air via two sides, and each of these sides features 3 filters.
-A prefilter, a medical grade HEPA H13 filter, and an activated filter.
+A pre-filter, a medical grade H13 True HEPA filter, and an activated filter.

 The prefilter handles large-sized particles including pet dander, pet hair, fibers, and more.
-The HEPA H13 (medical grade) filter handles smaller particles such as mold, dust, pollen, dust mites, and many more.
+The HEPA filter H13 (medical grade) handles smaller particles such as mold spores, dust, pollen, dust mites, and many more.
 Finally, we have the odor filter (quite substantial) which wrestles with VOCs and gaseous contaminants of all kinds.

-Since there are 6 filters at work at any one time, you’ll get very comprehensive filtration.
+Since there are 6 filters at work at any one time, you’ll get very comprehensive True HEPA filtration.
 And for that very reason, the machine also does the job considerably faster than comparable purifiers.

 The beauty of all Medify air purifiers is that they filter indoor air all the way down to 0.1 microns.
 And the MA-112 is no exception.